IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 95. Click **VMware Aria Operations for Logs console**.
 96. Click **Login**.

-    Vmware Aria Operations for Logs provides organizations with centralized log management, deep operational visibility, and intelligent analytics for troubleshooting and auditing across a VCF for Classic instance.
+    VMware Aria Operations for Logs provides organizations with centralized log management, deep operational visibility, and intelligent analytics for troubleshooting and auditing across a VCF for Classic instance.

-    Review the data shown shown on the **Overview** page.
+    Review the data shown on the **Overview** page.

-97. Click **Problems** in left menu and review the data presented.
+97. Click **Problems** in the left menu and review the data.
-98. Click **VMware - vROPs 6.7+** in left menu and review the data presented.
+98. Click **VMware - vROPs 6.7+** in the left menu and review the data.
-99. Click **Cluster - Threads Overview** in left menu and review the data presented.
+99. Click **Cluster - Threads Overview** in the left menu and review the data.
-100. Click **VMware - vSphere** in left menu and review the data presented.
+100. Click **VMware - vSphere** in the left menu and review the data.
 101. Click **x** to close the browser tab for the VMware Aria Operations for Logs console.
 102. Click **x** to close the service details page.
 103. Click the **Deployment history** tab.